oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/create-image-library/create-image-library.md

     ![Check the number of images downloaded to Object Storage](./images/x-ray-images-for-training.png " ")

-## Task 4b: Alternative option to load images into Object Storage
+## Task 3b: Alternative option to manually load images to Object Storage

-If you successfully completed Task 4, then simply skip this Task.
-If not, then you can load yur images manually as described below.
+If you successfully completed previous task, task 3a, then simply skip this this one.
+If not, then you can load our images manually as described below.

 The following steps might seem a bit time consuming and far from being optimal as all images will be loaded using **Upload** utility provided on **Bucket Details** page.
-More elegant way of uploading is already described and performed in previous Task.
+More elegant way of uploading is already described and performed in previous task.

-The main issue with **Upload** is that you can only load approx. 200 images in one attempt.
+The main issue with **Upload** is that you can only upload approx. 200 images in one attempt.
 This means repeating the upload step several times to upload all 5000 images.
 This step can take approx. 30 minutes to complete.

 1. Initiate images **Upload**

     You should still be located in the **Objects** sub-page of the **Bucket Details** page of your bucket.

-    Navigate to the **PNEUMONIA** folder first.
+    Navigate to the *PNEUMONIA* folder.
+You will have to create *PNEUMONIA* folder first: click **More Actions** and select **Create Folder**.

     ![Upload images to PNEUMONIA folder](./images/upload-to-pneumonia-folder.png " ")